2018 Royal Enfield Thunderbird 350X review: If Kurt Cobain had a bike, it would have been this!

 If you have the answer, that decides it.

-Overall, it’s a good deal at Rs 156,849 (ex-showroom Delhi), just a little over 6,000 more than the classic Thunderbird 350.
-With that bump in price, Royal Enfield is offering twin alloy wheels (a first), a fresh and clean look with contemporary colour options, a seat that’s geared more towards city riding and finally, my favourite feature, the all-black ‘grunge’ treatment of the mechanicals.
-I am thinking acid-washed pants, shoulder-length long hair, cropped stubble, and a casual nonchalance.
+Overall, it’s a good deal at Rs 156,849 (ex-showroom Delhi), just a little over Rs 6,800 more than the classic Thunderbird 350 (Rs 1,50, 019 ex-showroom Delhi).
+With that bump in price, Royal Enfield is offering alloy wheels and tubeless tyres (a first), a fresh and clean look with contemporary colour options, a seat that’s geared more towards city riding and finally, my favourite feature, the all-black ‘grunge’ treatment of the mechanicals.
+I am thinking acid-washed pants, shoulder-length long hair, cropped stubble, and a casual nonchalance to match its demeanour.
 More Gen-X, than millennial.
 More Cobain, than Bieber!

 For all the latest Auto & Travel News, download Indian Express App